 Preparing The Civilian Warrior

-DESCRIPTION: This medical preparedness program is designed to provide civilians the basic skills needed to bridge the gap between point of injury and arrival of first responders / casualty transport to a definitive care facility.
+DESCRIPTION: This program is designed to provide civilians the basic skills needed to bridge the gap between point of injury and arrival of first responders and eventual transport to definitive care.

 DATE & TIMES: This four (4) hour seminar will be held on Saturday, September 15, 2018 at CMI (33825 Plymouth Rd., Livonia MI) from 8:00am to 12pm.